 Lok brings our attention to how easy it is in today’s world to reverse engineer the kind of job you want; he says roles are becoming much more diverse, and the education system is not.
 Today, you can modify your education to a specific type of job just by learning things for free – online or in the library.
 “The problem with the education system is that humans run it, but algorithms run the internet, and algorithms are much faster than humans,” Lok says.

 Lok strongly believes technology has a lot to do with it, suggesting that formal education institutions start catching up.
 Meanwhile, he recommends everyone else continue to self-educate even alongside schooling to get a personalized education.
-“Nobody has the same two goals – it’s up to you to perfect yours instead of fitting someone else’s mould.”Opinions expressed here by Contributors are their own.
+“Nobody has the same two goals – it’s up to you to perfect yours instead of fitting someone else’s mould.”Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.